Thursday, October 5, 2023

 Let's kick this section off with the '51 movie.
 In all honesty, I wasn't really scared.
 Sure I was still entertained and there are a lot of movies during this era, where its scare factor still holds up.
 But not with The Thing from Another World, sure it's got a good build up, but it does come off as your standard alien invader flick.

 So where does that leave the '82 flick?
 What made this movie scary, wasn't just the monster or the violence, although that did help.
 It was the other two factors, one was the paranoia.
 The fear of not knowing when something or someone is going to attack, or not knowing who you can trust.
 The other factor is how claustrophobic the movie is.
-It's bad enough that the characters don't who's infected, but there also trapped in their arctic outpost with no way to call for help, thus being completely isolated.
+It's bad enough that the characters don't know who's infected, but they're also trapped in their arctic outpost with no way to call for help, thus being completely isolated.

 Round #4 - Story